Haliburton—Kawartha Lakes: History

 and, in the County of Peterborough, the Village of Millbrook and the townships of Burleigh and Anstruther, Cavan, Chandos, Galway and Cavendish, and Harvey.

 In 1996, it was redefined to consist of the County of Victoria, the Township of Brock in the Regional Municipality of Durham, the County of Haliburton (excluding the townships of Sherborne, McClintock, Livingstone, Lawrence and Nightingale), and the part of the County of Peterborough lying north of and including the townships of Burleigh and Anstruther, Chandos and Harvey, including the Village of Millbrook and the Township of Cavan.

 The name of the electoral district was changed in 1998 to "Haliburton—Victoria—Brock".

 The name of the electoral district was changed in 2003 when Victoria County became the city of Kawartha Lakes.
-The boundaries were slightly altered to what they are today.

 In 2013, the federal redistribution saw slight changes to the riding which removed the County of Peterborough Townships of Trent Lakes and North Kawartha.
 Both of these townships were placed in the new riding of Peterborough-Kawartha.

-These changes will first be used for the 2015 Federal Election.
+In 2023, the Township of Brock in the Regional Municipality of Durham was removed from the riding and placed in the new riding of York—Durham, and the County of Peterborough Townships of Trent Lakes and North Kawartha were added.
+As a consequence, the name of the electoral district changed to "Haliburton—Kawartha Lakes".
+These boundaries will be used at the first election held after April 22, 2024.

 Member of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: